drocheam/optrace/docs/source/usage/convolve.rst

 **Gaussian**

 A gaussian function can model the zeroth order shape of an airy disc.
-The shape parameter `sig` defines the gaussian's standard deviation.
+The shape parameter :python:`sig` defines the gaussian's standard deviation.

 A simple gaussian intensity distribution is described as: